 Strengthening training methods to improve efficiency and accuracy can mean investing in new resources, revising current strategies, and providing timely guidance through design.
 It’s easier than it sounds, and here are a few tips for making the most of company training:

-- Mixed Media Learning – Humans are visual learners.
-Unfortunately, many training programs rely on manuals and videos that haven’t been updated since they were created, and stale training material is boring.
-Sometimes, revitalizing a training program can be as easy as throwing out the old book, so to speak, and writing a new one.
+Humans are visual learners.
+Unfortunately, many training programs rely on manuals and videos that haven’t been updated since they were created.
+Stale training material is boring.
+Sometimes, revitalizing a training program can be as easy as throwing out the old book and writing a new one.
 Successful training takes advantage of mixed media learning whenever possible.
 Digital signage solutions, face-to-face interaction, video, manuals, written scripts, and online resources can all contribute to unique training opportunities when implemented in a hands-on environment.

-- Communication – Communication is key when attempting to engage employees in new training methods, and failure to communicate can lead to a breakdown of employer/employee/customer relations.
+Communication is key when attempting to engage employees in new training methods.
+Failure to communicate can lead to a breakdown of employer/employee/customer relations.
 A sense of comfort and cohesion comes with an open channel of communication.
-If an employee has questions or concerns regarding company policy or customer service procedure, it’s important that they feel comfortable communicating internally.
+An employee may have questions or concerns regarding company policy or customer service procedure.
+In that case, it’s important that they feel comfortable communicating internally.